 Our program is popular for new residents, neighbors, or folks of all ages who want to get to know our organizations and explore new preserves.

 Wednesday April 26, 2017: 1:30 pm to 3:00 pm: Rines Forest & Frog Pond, Cumberland.
 Meet at the kiosk at 352 Range Road, Cumberland.
 Additional parking on Idlewood Drive, right next to the frog pond.
+Polarized sunglasses are incredibly helpful to help see egg masses under the water’s surface; the eggs “pop” with sunglasses.
+Waterproof rubber boots also help folks more easily explore the pools.
 Curriculum: Vernal Pools.
 Volunteer: Karen Massey.